hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     The desired state of IPv6 connectivity to Google Services.
 By default, no private IPv6 access to or from Google Services (all access will be via IPv4).

 * `datapath_provider` - (Optional)
     The desired datapath provider for this cluster.
-By default, uses the IPTables-based kube-proxy implementation.
+This is set to `LEGACY_DATAPATH` by default, which uses the IPTables-based kube-proxy implementation.
+Set to `ADVANCED_DATAPATH` to enable Dataplane v2.

 * `default_snat_status` - (Optional)
   [GKE SNAT](https://cloud.google.com/kubernetes-engine/docs/how-to/ip-masquerade-agent#how_ipmasq_works) DefaultSnatStatus contains the desired state of whether default sNAT should be disabled on the cluster, [API doc](https://cloud.google.com/kubernetes-engine/docs/reference/rest/v1beta1/projects.locations.clusters#networkconfig).
 Structure is [documented below](#nested_default_snat_status)